TobiasRoland/100-examples-of-monads/JavaOptional.md

 * `{{{{Steve}}}}` is flattened to `{{{Steve}}}` is flattened to `{{Steve}}` is flattened to `{Steve}`... and then we ask `{Steve}` to print itself if it's present.
 Don't worry if you didn't get that, keep reading.

-`flatMap`'s argument is a function that gets the inner value of the optional.
-In this example we just return it without doing anything else.
-`flatMap` then unwraps that inner value by one level.
+`flatMap`'s argument is a function that takes the inner value of the Optional you're calling `.flatMap` on.
+In this example we just return it without doing anything else; `flatMap` then unwraps that inner value by one level.

 We could rewrite the above as:
 ```Java